Skip to main content

 Fundamentals

 You may have noticed a persistent fatigue, a sense that your body is running on empty.
 This feeling is a valid and important signal.
 It is your body communicating a state of profound and prolonged demand.
-We can begin to understand this experience by examining the intricate relationship between and the body’s systems of repair and rejuvenation, governed in large part by Growth Hormone (GH).
+We can begin to understand this experience by examining the intricate relationship between chronic stress and the body’s systems of repair and rejuvenation, governed in large part by Growth Hormone (GH).

 Your body possesses a sophisticated system for managing threats, known as the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 Think of it as an internal emergency response team.
-When faced with a stressor—be it a demanding job, emotional turmoil, or lack of sleep—the is activated.
+When faced with a stressor ∞ be it a demanding job, emotional turmoil, or lack of sleep ∞ the HPA axis is activated.
+This activation culminates in the release of cortisol, a primary stress hormone.
+In short bursts, cortisol is incredibly useful, preparing the body for immediate action.

 The system that regulates GH, however, operates with a different objective.
 The Growth Hormone axis is geared toward long-term projects of growth, repair, and metabolic maintenance.
 It is responsible for tissue regeneration, maintaining lean body mass, and optimizing energy use.
 These two systems, the emergency response and the long-term maintenance crew, are in constant communication.